 Due to the potential of this Local Strategy to impact the Natura 2000 network of protected sites, namely Special Areas of Conservation (SAC), Special Protection Areas (SPA) and Ramsar sites, a HRA needs to be undertaken in parallel with the SEA as soon as possible in the process.
-Named protected sites can be deleted here if not applicable to the Local Authority area.

-The full HRA is contained within a separate report.
-Provide link to separate HRA report.
+The full HRA is contained within a separate report Habitats Regulations Assessment - Stage 1 Screening and Stage 2 Appropriate Assessment.